ZhongQiyu/blink-detector/README.md

 # CS Screen Usage AI Project (eyes_rest)

-**This is a mirror of the HS Project in Coding Minds Academy between 9.17.2023 and 2.3.2024 (ALL TIME IN PST).**
+**This is a mirror of the HS Project in CMA.**

-## Meeting w/ Marisabel (1/30/2024)
-0. Instable Behavior of Listeners - Apply Multi-Threading
-1. OS Compatibility - Sync The Libraries and Dependencies
-2. Website Demo - Change `index.html` when the YouTube video is done; Replace `pauseForSight.zip` when ALL CODE IS DONE
-3. Duplicated Repos - Cite `hs_project` as a submodule in `pauseForSight`; keep `eyes_rest` original but provide feedback as tutorial changes

-## Homework (2/2/2024):
+## Homework (1/26/2024):

 0. We would tackle them at the same time!
-Treat the project as one of your HW for the semester.
-A for Allen, and J for Jimmy.
+Treat the project as one of your vacation HW.

-1. Synchronization: (J by 2.1.24)
-- Synchronize the Environment Variables on the Windows (VM) as a .txt or .json file to run the program.
-- In the working directory that you have on your computer, upload the dependencies of Python and C++ libraries in a folder as requirements.txt.
-- At each update, use Git to make pull requests for your forked repository with mine.
-Refer to [`Git Hello World`](https://docs.github.com/en/get-started/quickstart/hello-world).
-A will be making his requests based on `pauseForSight` too.

-2. Implementation: (A and J by 2.1.24)
-- Add hardware support on MediaPipe and pynput with the virtual camera on Allen's machine.
-Embed MediaPipe on macOS and refer to the API of `CMake` and `Bazel` to install MediaPipe on the Windows VM.
-(A by 1.30.24)
-- Change ALL the code to be able to process with multi-threading: (A and J by 1.31.24)
-   - We now have the video stream input, the listener for the keyboard, and the one for the mouse/touch bar.
-However sometimes they do not really listen, and using a MINIMUM CAP for the threads available for machines may help.
-   - Use `multiprocessing` in Python and `thread` in C++ to parallelize the computation done by the three components.
-      - For the video stream, the cap will be the same count of frames per second (FPS) that a single program run can support.
-      - For the listeners of the two hardware, we inherit the same idea but the counts in the real situation might differ.
-      - Chances likely, the counts for the latter two would be smaller.
-Support the other machines as much as we can.
-- A better layout a.k.a arrangement of elements for the controlling GUI: (J by 2.1.24)
-   - Replace the warning messages with pop-up windows to show the moments of stopping the video input.
-Currently our placement of the display is about 70% on the left, while the GUI on the right can be a bit smaller.
-   - Save space for the video display and detection to be 75-80%.
-Try to truncate the warning messages and the contents of the buttons.

-3. Refactoring: (A by 2.1.24)
+1. Refactoring: In our current working directory (hs_project):
 - Rename the variables and the functions that are too general.
-- Merge `System.py`, `cascade.py`, `ocr.py`, and `main.py`.
+- Merge System.py, cascade.py, ocr.py, and main.py.
 Which file can be deleted?
 Which files should go to which directory?
 Why?
-(A DONE on 1.29.24)
+- Refer to the repository done by Marisabel.
+Which files are the ones we inherited?
+Which are not?
+Can they be consolidated into one folder?
 - Apply the same logic of (1) and (2) on the folders.
 Do not change them into submodules.
-Refer to the repository done by Marisabel.
-- Which files are the ones we inherited?
-Which are not?
-Can they be consolidated into one folder?
 Warning: Before ANY kinds of deletion, what would we better do?
-Modularity sounds a good plan.
+Hint: Modularity sounds a good plan.

-4. Final Compilation!
-(A and J by 2.2.24)
-- Make a new demo for the project once you have a running version.
-Upload your demo as a YouTube video and replace the YouTube link in the `pauseForSight` repo.
-(J by 2.1.24)
-- Cite the code for our repo (`hs_project`) as a submodule (refer to `Git Hello World`) in order to let the testers download and test our program.
-(A by 2.2.24)
-- Pack the current project as an .exe program and save as a dev version.
-(J DONE on 1.29.24)

-5. *Additional Features:
+2. Implementation:
+- The AI feature to trace eye-blinking.
+   - Currently, the model can handle the images that are close to the screen.
+We are now using the CENTRALIZING method to count to the eye blinks.
+   - However, for the captions a bit away from the camera, the model does not perform really well.
+      - Why do you think we are experiencing that?
+How may we solve this?
+      - Apply a dynamic procedure that captures and adjusts the detection model's confidence (i.e. the user's confidence too as they calls the GUI) for eye-blinking.
+The further you are away from the screen, the less difference of the eyelids is needed for telling 1 blink, vice versa.
-- A grid layout or a drop-down menu for GUI.
+- A better layout a.k.a arrangement of elements for the controlling GUI.
+   - Add the statistics of:
+      - The # of eye-tracking feature points
+      - The real-time tracking of keyboard input, and
       - The location of mouse clicks on the screen.
-- The real-time tracking of the most recent keyboard input.
-- The statistics of the # of the real-time eye-tracking feature points.
+      - *Overlapping statistics within the video window.
-- A script that generalizes the libraries used in both macOS and Windows.
-- Run with VS Code or PyCharm to compare and to test the difference of compilation time.
-Colab prevents the GUI parts to load, and it is the full-size compilers that helps us.
-- A script that connects your external hardware as a virtual camera to work on OpenCV.
-Since we need to display the project in Zoom, we need to leave the embedded camera for the main project while enabling video input for Zoom with the virtual camera.
-- A dynamic procedure that captures and adjusts the detection model's confidence (i.e. the user's confidence too as they calls the GUI) for eye-blinking.
-The further you are away from the screen, the less difference of the eyelids is needed for telling 1 blink, vice versa.
-- Aside from the current text-input box that changes the strictness, enhance the AI feature's controls on the user's end.
+   - Aside from the current text-input box that changes the strictness, we need to enhance the AI feature's controls on the user's end.
-   - If the video stream is blocked too much by external items, the dynamic adjustment pauses the streaming, until the blocking items are removed.
+      - If the video stream is blocked too long by external items, the dynamic adjustment pauses until the blocking items are removed.
       - We will have a time-lapse here, say like a 3-second threshold.
-- Fine-tuning modules of eye-blink tracing:
-   - Currently we are combining the CascadeClassifier in OpenCV (*?*) and the Face Mesh (`mediapipe.solutions.face_mesh`) to count the eye blinks.
-      - For the captions a bit away from the camera, the model can perform better.
-      - Why do you think we are experiencing that?
-How may we solve this with fine-tuning?
-Refer to the MediaPipe API.
+   - Currently our placement of the display is about 70% on the left, while the GUI on the right can be a bit smaller.
+      - Save space for the video display and detection.
+Try to truncate the warning messages and the contents of the buttons.
+      - While flexing the components, we can apply a grid layout or a drop-down menu.
+However, the drop-down menu takes additional work, so choose the track that fits your time schedule.
-   - The one for tuning the threshold of key strokes.
-      - For both the keyboard and the mouse that tells the user if they needs a break, we add the ones respectively.
-      - We have the default parameters set up, while we need additional efforts to let it broadcast to different kinds of tasks.
+- A fine-tuning threshold of key strokes from both the keyboard and the mouse that tells the user if they needs a break.
+We have the default parameters set up, while we need additional efforts to let it broadcast to different kinds of tasks.
+- Since we need to display the project in Zoom, we need to leave the embedded camera for the main project while enabling video input for Zoom with the virtual camera.
+Write a script that connects your external hardware as a virtual camera to work on OpenCV.
+- *A script that generalizes the libraries used in both macOS and Windows.

+3. Synchronization:
+- In the working directory that you have on your computer, upload ALL the dependencies in a folder as requirements.txt.
+- Run the command lines to install the Pyinstaller library.
+Try to wrap up your current version of code with Pyinstaller as an .exe so that it COMPILES and RUNS.

-## Pro-tips:
+4. Pro-tips:
+- Merge with whatever Marisabel has shared with you and use my GitHub repo to synchronize the progress.
+Again, be aware of the naming of everything.
 - Do `git pull` then `git push ...` AS ALWAYS.
 This will eliminate at least 60% of the clashes.
 - When deletion of files happened, revert to the last-updated version.
 Save the directories often when you finish an iteration.
-- Merge with whatever Marisabel has shared with you and use my GitHub repo to synchronize the progress.
-Again, be aware of the naming of everything.
-- Cite the work from ChatGPT with notes when they bring a large help to your project (e.g. put up a module that works completely or fixed a stingy bug).
 - Use the GitHub feature in either PyCharm or VS Code to synchronize the progress.
 It is better than plain-text because of the auto-configuration of the .iml files, etc.
 - Tackle with Git when you iterate the versions.
 We are using the ```main``` branch, and if you want to have you own, feel free to create one.
 Send pull requests per your version update.
+- Work on 2 and 3 mostly.
+Cite the work from ChatGPT with notes when they bring a large help to your project (e.g. put up a module that works completely or fixed a stingy bug).

+5. Final Compilation!
+- We will put up the website together.
+If it is allowed, please share the source code with me.
+- Add a new demo for the project once you have a running version.
+I will save it to prepare for our final evaluation on the end of this month.
+- Since we are approaching the end of the project, I will pick up from your code with advice EVERY DAY.
+Spend 15-30 minutes aside from your daily arrangements to work on the project. *The due date is 1/27/2024.*
+- Share the version that you think would run smoothly in the last two sessions to have. *Try to run with VS Code or PyCharm to compare and to test the difference of compilation time.
+Colab prevents the GUI parts to load, and it is the full-size compilers that helps us.

 ## Issues:
+- Allen's hardware support on mediapipe and pynput with the virtual camera.
 - Jimmy's difference of the resolution on camera intake from that of Allen's.
 Vice Versa.

----

 ## Curriculum